Want to explore?

 Prune Juice, an online journal of contemporary senryu and kyoka

 Graceguts, an online poetry journal by haiku poet Michael Dylan Welch

 Haiku, Senryu, and Haiga

 Haiku is a form of poetry that emerged in Japan in the 17th century.
-These short but profound poems are traditionally focused on nature, containing a seasonal reference and juxtaposing two images or ideas.
+These short but profound poems are traditionally focused on an aspect of nature or the season and juxtapose two images or ideas.

 It is commonly believed that haiku in English must have five syllables in the first line, seven syllables in the second line, and five syllables in the third.
 However, most serious practitioners of English language haiku do not follow this 5-7-5 format, typically writing shorter three-line poems that more closely match the feel of seventeen onji, or sound-syllables, in Japanese.

 Senryu, which follow the same structure as haiku, emerged in Japan in the 18th century.
 These poems are focused on human nature and are often humorous or philosophical.
 There is often a gray area between haiku and senryu, and the term haiku may encompass both forms.